-DIABETES is chronic, irreversible and incurable, right?
-It means you have to take drugs for the rest of your life to manage it, right?
+DIABETES is chronic, irreversible, incurable, and means drugs for the rest of your life to manage it, right?
 Wrong.
-Canadian physician Dr Jay Wortman will tell you differently.
+Canadian physician Jay Wortman will tell you differently.

 Wortman is clinical assistant professor at the University of British Columbia’s faculty of medicine.
 He has personal experience with type 2 diabetes.

 He developed the condition 13 years ago.
 Wortman was about to go the orthodox route but first cut all carbs (sugars and starches) from his diet.
-Results were amazing.
+Results were so good he avoided drugs in favour of dietary change.
 He has since done extensive research on traditional diets for obesity and type 2 diabetes.
-It is documented on the hit CBC documentary, My Big Fat Diet (to view it on YouTube, scroll below).

 By Jay Wortman